 Allow your galette to cool for at least an hour.
 Then you can slice and enjoy, or you can finish your galette with a peach syrup (I highly recommend!)

-To make your peach syrup, cut a large section of one peach (about 1/3 of the peach or 50g).
-Cut up the section into smaller pieces, and then add to a food chopper or processor along with a teaspoon of water to break down the peach further.
-Then, add the broken down peach into a small nonstick pot on your stovetop over medium heat.
+To make your peach syrup, cut up one peach (no need to peel).
+Add to a food chopper or processor along with a teaspoon of water to break down the peach further and blend until a thick juice forms.
+Strain the juice and discard the peel and thick "foam", you should be left with something that looks more like a juice.
+Then, add the peach juice into a small nonstick pot on your stovetop over medium heat.
 Add in two tablespoons of powdered sugar, and stir using a rubber spatula until it starts to bubble.
 Then, add in a tablespoon of water and 1/4 cup of powdered sugar.
 Stir until fully combined and allow your mixture to bubble for a few minutes on the stovetop until it thickens and reduces a bit, continuing to stir.
-Finally, strain your peach mixture into a small cup or bowl and allow it about 15 minutes to cool off before carefully brushing onto the exposed fruit.
+Pour your syrup into a small cup or bowl and allow it about 15 minutes to cool off before carefully brushing onto the exposed fruit.
 Allow another hour before slicing and serving.

 Notes for chilling, serving and storing: